Firdous2307/aws-bootcamp-cruddur-2023/journal/week4.md

 ```
 do the same steps for the rds (not necessary at this point unless you start connecting with the rds)

-from backend-flask create a folder call bin and inside create 3 files called"db-create" "db-drop" and "db-schema-load" and inside for each file created, insert the following command
+from backend-flask create a folder called bin and inside create 3 files called "db-create" "db-drop" and "db-schema-load" and inside for each file created, insert the following command
 ```
 #! /usr/bin/bash
 ```